petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 ![View and configure Segments Service settings.](./segments-admin-settings/images/02.png)

-You can use segments service settings to enable/disable segmentation and the dynamic segment-based assignment of users to roles.
-You can also configure the interval to update compound segments.
+You can use segments service settings to enable/disable segmentation, the dynamic segment-based assignment of users to roles, and configure the interval to update compound segments.

 These Liferay DXP settings are available for segments service: